 It works automatically and sends real-time alerts when it finds data leaks, such as credentials, typosquat domains, code leaks, bank identification numbers, brand-talk in the dark web, and more.

-Recorded Future comes in three different editions, Express, Core, and Advanced.
+Price: Recorded Future comes in three different editions, Express, Core, and Advanced.
 To learn more pricing, contact them.

 Metagoofil is a free passive recon metadata collector, written in Python.